marin-m/SongRec/.github/ISSUE_TEMPLATE/bug_report.md

 Debugging information" and share the obtained information here (or through an attachment using the "📎" icon of the Github editor)

-You can also SongRec with the "songrec -v" command (or with the "flatpak run re.fossplant.songrec -v" command if you installed from Flatpak), and copy-paste terminal output here.
+You can also run SongRec with the "songrec -v" command (or with the "flatpak run re.fossplant.songrec -v" command if you installed from Flatpak), and copy-paste terminal output here.